mountaineerbr/shellChatGPT/README.md

 - We _will not support_ "Real-Time" chatting, or video generation / editing.

-- We may support "Responses API" minimally and experimentally for now.
+- Support for "Responses API" is limited and experimental for now.

 - Bash shell truncates input on `\000` (null).